urbanquakers/pantograph/CONTRIBUTING.md

 ## Above All, Thanks for Your Contributions

 Thank you for reading to the end, and for taking the time to contribute to the project!
 If you include the 🔑 emoji at the top of the body of your issue or pull request, we'll know that you've given this your full attention and are doing your best to help!

 ## License

 This project is licensed under the terms of the MIT license.
 See the [LICENSE][license] file.

-> This project and all _pantograph_ tools are in no way affiliated with Apple Inc. This project is open source under the MIT license, which means you have full access to the source code and can modify it to fit your own needs.
-All _pantograph_ tools run on your own computer or server, so your credentials or other sensitive information will never leave your own computer.
-You are responsible for how you use _pantograph_ tools.

 <!-- Links: -->
 [code of conduct]: CODE_OF_CONDUCT.md